Lamar vs Paredes Middle School: A vs F in Austin ISD (2026)

 What is Lamar Middle School’s TEA rating?

-Lamar Middle School received an overall A rating with a score of 90 out of 100 from the Texas Education Agency in 2025, earning all 7 of 7 possible distinctions.
+Lamar Middle School received an overall A rating with a score of 90 out of 100 from the Texas Education Agency in 2025.
+Student Achievement was rated A (92), School Progress and Closing the Gaps were both rated B.

 What is Paredes Middle School’s TEA rating?

 Paredes Middle School received an overall F rating with a score of 59 out of 100 from the Texas Education Agency in 2025.
-F-rated schools are not eligible for distinction designations.
+The campus scored an F in Student Achievement and School Progress, and a C in Closing the Gaps.
+This was an improvement over 2024’s score of 50.

-What is the median home price near Lamar vs Paredes?
+What is the median home price in the Lamar vs Paredes zones?

-What high schools do Lamar and Paredes feed into?
+What high schools do Lamar and Paredes students attend?

 Ready to Find Your Home?